TheBaloneyboy/FunKeyCIAWrapper/README.md

 * Right-click FunKeyCIAWrapper.ps1 and select "Run with PowerShell".
 Wait for the script to run.
 Depending on your internet speed, this can take hours.

 Once everything finishes, you'll have a folder named CIAs with all of your downloaded games.

-### Changelog
-0.1.0
-* Initial release.
-It checks for some basic mistakes in the input.csv file, then automates FunKeyCIA.py